Azure-Samples/azure-samples-python-management/samples/quota/Group Quota Samples/README.md

 Includes creating Group Quota Functions, assigning group quota limit, setting subscription quota allocation and cleanup

-### Extra Scripts

-Additional scripts that include run similar to the existing SDK but using a polling method with a timeout

-- `python put_group_quota_limits_requests_compute.py`

-Allocate Quota to Group

-- `python put_subscription_quota_allocation_request_compute.py`

-Allocate Quota to a Subscription in Group

 ## Resources

 Link to full list of SDK scripts